-Special Education programs include a K-5 Medically Fragile Program, a K-5 Elementary Intensive Program that serves children with autism and other special needs, K-5 Special Education Resource, Occupational/Physical Therapy (OT/PT) Services and Related Services (Social Work, Psychologist, Speech/Language/Hearing).
+Special Education programs include a K-5 Special Education Resource, Occupational/Physical Therapy (OT/PT) Services and Related Services (Social Work, Psychologist, Speech/Language/Hearing).

 Classrooms for special education/related service teachers should be able to meet the needs for small group instruction.
-They will need to be of sufficient size to accommodate children who require specialized equipment.
+They will need to be of sufficient size to accommodate children who may require specialized equipment.
 Rooms will be used for individual testing, confidential meetings with parents and/or students, individual and small group instruction, counseling, and staff conferences.